iosClassForBeginner/tic_tac_toe_en/README.md

     @IBOutlet weak var winner: UILabel!
     @IBOutlet weak var playButton: UIButton!

+    var gameIsActive = true // A Boolean value to keep track when the game ends.

     // Players by their number reference
     // 0 is unplayed button
     // 1 is Cross
     // 2 is Noughts

-    var activePlayer = 1 // We start with Cross || Challenge: Try starting with the winner i.e. store the value of the winner var gameState = [0 ,0 ,0 ,0 ,0 ,0 ,0 ,0 ,0 ] // From left to right and top to bottom these numbers represent the status of each button
+    var activePlayer = 1 // We start with Cross || Challenge: Try starting with the winner i.e. store the value of the winner var gameState = [0 ,0 ,0 ,
-    var gameIsActive = true
+                     0 ,0 ,0 ,
+                     0 ,0 ,0 ] // From left to right and top to bottom these numbers represent the status of each button

     /*
         Tag representation of our button matrix